• Home

 Step 5: Prepare the Canning Equipment

-When you are ready to make the jelly, wash the canning jars, lids, and tools in hot, soapy water and rinse well.
+When you are ready to make the jelly, wash your jars, lids, bands, and canning tools in warm, soapy water.
+Rinse well, and set aside until you are ready to use them.

 Step 6: Mix the Calcium Water